Intro-to-CS-Bootcamp/w18_icsbc/helper_docs/style_guide.md

 # Introduction to Computer Science Bootcamp: Ruby Style Guide

+_A developer who doesn't care about style is like an artist, a painter, who doesn't care about color._ -- from [this Stackoverflow post](https://stackoverflow.com/questions/127916/is-programming-style-important-how-important).

+_Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live._ -- Martin Golding

 When you first start coding, you might wonder why code composition is important.
 After all, your code is meant to run on computers.

 However, when you need help or work in a software company, others will inevitably read the code that you have written.
 For this reason, it is important to follow certain established guidelines to ensure that others can easily understand your code, and vice versa.